vboyev-MSFT/defender-docs/defender-endpoint/configure-contextual-file-folder-exclusions-microsoft-defender-antivirus.md

 #### Files

 To make sure an exclusion only applies if the target is a file, not a folder you can use the PathType: file restriction.

-Example:
+For example:

 `C:\documents\*.mdb\:{PathType:file}`